Kawaguchi Saitama, Japan Travel Guide

 Limited within the urban area.
 Parks host common urban birds; Arakawa River attracts migratory birds.
 Dedicated nature reserves are outside the city.

 None prominent in Kawaguchi.
-The city sits on the flat Kanto Plain.
+The city is located on the flat Kanto Plain.

-Kawaguchi is inland.
+Kawaguchi is away from the sea.
 The Arakawa River is a major waterway but not for bathing or recreational boating here.
 Beaches/lakes are in Chiba, Kanagawa, or Saitama's Chichibu region.

 The wide-open spaces along the Arakawa River facilitate walking, cycling, and picnics.